-Coombes is a surname of English origin, derived from the Old English word "cumb" meaning a small valley or a hollow, which in turn originates from the Welsh word "cwm".
-The name likely denotes someone who lived in or near a small valley.
+Coombes is a surname of English origin, first recorded in the medieval period.
+The name derives from the Old English word cumb, meaning a small valley or hollow, and it is thus a topographic surname given to those who lived in or near such a landscape feature.

 Male